Tennis: Frosty Azarenka powers through in Paris

 “No, it’s eight degrees, I live in Florida, I’m used to hot weather,” a furious Azarenka told the supervisor who asked her to wait on court until a decision was made on whether the match should continue.

-Speaking to her opponent from Montenegro, Azarenka said: “Do you want to wait on court?
+Speaking to her opponent from Montenegro, 10th seed Azarenka, who next faces either Venus Williams or Slovakia’s Anna Karolina Schmiedlova, said: “Do you want to wait on court?

 “No,” Kovinic replied.

 “No, it’s ridiculous, it’s too cold.
 What’s the point?
-Sitting here like ducks,” said Azarenka, who wore a wind jacket on court.
+Sitting here like ducks,” said Azarenka, who wore a wind jacket on court and said she was worried about sliding on a court made heavier by the persistent drizzle.

 The players returned after a delay of about 50 minutes and Azarenka immediately broke her opponent’s serve before wrapping up victory in front of nine spectators.